-- Participants should be encouraged to consider their time horizon, investment objectives, and risk profile when making investment decisions.
-Participants should be given access to professional advice and financial planning tools that will help them assess this information, as well as prospective investment outcomes and income needs in retirement, and help them choose appropriate investments and retirement distribution schedules.
+- Participants should be encouraged to consider their time horizon, investment objectives, and risk profile in context of all financial resources when making investment decisions.
+Participants should be given access to professional advice and financial planning tools that will help them access this information, as well as prospective investment outcomes and income needs in retirement, and help them choose appropriate investments and retirement distribution schedules.

 - Participants should be informed about the risk exposure and historical investment returns of each investment option.
 They should also be told that, in general, investments that have the highest potential returns also have the highest potential for losses.